c00p75/appointment-app-frontend/README.md

 ### Setup

-This API is consumed by its front-end counterpart [back-end](https://github.com/c00p75/appointment-app-backend)
+This API is consumed by its back-end counterpart [back-end](https://github.com/c00p75/appointment-app-backend)

 - Check the instructions to connect to the database in the [back-end](https://github.com/c00p75/appointment-app-backend) repo